 While another year ticks closer to the end, many people find themselves feeling frustration and disappointment.
 They had big plans when the year started: a long list of things they wanted to accomplish before another year passed by.
-Now they feel like failures.
-Some will even rush to do those things in the weeks that remain, but will be so focused on completing them that they won’t receive the enjoyment and satisfaction they expected.
+Now it all feels pointless.
+Some may rush to do those things in the weeks that remain, and some will be so focused on completing holiday planning that they won’t receive the enjoyment and satisfaction they hoped for.

 In the thirteenth chapter of Luke, Jesus shares the parable of the barren fig tree.
 If it’s been a while since you read it, the story is about a vineyard worker who continues to tend a tree that hasn’t borne fruit for three years.
 The tree’s owner demands the worker stop wasting precious soil by cutting the tree down.
 The worker asks the owner to let him care for it for one more year, and if it still doesn’t bear fruit, he’ll cut it down then.
 What Jesus was explaining is that God is patient with His children, but that patience isn’t endless.